Cloud-scale telemetry ingestion from websites, apps, and any streams of data

 Event Hubs is a fully-managed service—there are no servers to maintain and no software licenses to get.
 Pricing is simple and easy.
 Event Hubs lets you focus on getting value from your telemetry rather than on gathering the data.

 Handle volume, variety, and velocity

-Big data defines today’s connected world.
-Big data originates from many sources with variable load profiles, such as connected cars and thermostats that produce telemetry data every few minutes, application performance counters that generate events every second, and mobile apps that capture telemetry for every user’s individual action.
-Event Hubs is a managed service that ingests events with elastic scale to accommodate these variable load profiles and the spikes caused by intermittent connectivity.
+Big data originates from many sources with variable load profiles, such as thermostats that produce telemetry data every few minutes, application performance counters that generate events every second, and mobile apps that capture telemetry for every customer’s action.
+Event Hubs is a fully-managed service that ingests events with elastic scale to accommodate variable load profiles and the spikes.

 Develop across platforms with support for many languages